vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 B. Perceptual — defended by Murāri Miśra
 C. Reflexive — defended by Guru (AKA Prabhākara Miśra)

-<refn v="sec 5/option 3">Option 3</refn> seperates Type A constitutivism from B and C. Option 4 seperates Type B from C.
+<refn v="sec 5/option 3">Option 3</refn> seperates Type A internalism from B and C. Option 4 seperates Type B from C.

 Unlike inferential accounts, perceptual and reflexive theories both understand introspection to provide direct and immediate access to the contents of our mind.

 In a perceptual account, specifically, introspecting on some mental state E with content F involves us moving into another mental state E' that relates to E in much the same way that E relates to F. The analogy is that introspection is literally like looking into our minds.
 But, whereas visual perception connects the onlooker to some external fact; introspective perception connects the introspector to a fact about another mental state.

 In a reflexive account, on the other hand, any mental state E that involves awareness of some content F, also involves awareness of E, itself.
-In other words, self-awareness is an automatic and constitutive part of awareness.
-For this reason, reflexive accounts of introspection are referred to under the term "awareness constitutivism" [svataḥprakāśavādaḥ].
-Not, to be confused with "evidential constitutivism" [svataḥprāmāṇyavādaḥ].
-Type C constitutivists are constitutivists about *both* awareness and evidentiality.
+In other words, self-awareness is an automatic and just a part of awareness.
+For this reason, reflexive accounts of introspection are referred to under the term "awareness internalism" [svataḥprakāśavādaḥ].
+Not, to be confused with "evidential internalism" [svataḥprāmāṇyavādaḥ].
+Type C internalists are internalists about *both* awareness and evidentiality.

 This is what Gaṅgēśa is getting at when he asks if evidentiality is "detected by that which is just the evidentiality's own <refn v="sec 5/locus">locus</refn>.